mfumagalli/ngsTools/TUTORIAL.md

 	-> See realSFS print for possible print options
-	-> Use realSFS print_header for printing the header
+	-> Use realSFS print_header for printing the header -> Use realSFS cat for concatenating saf files

 	->------------------
 	-> NB: Output is now counts of sites instead of log probs!!
 	-> NB: You can print data with ./realSFS print afile.saf.idx !!
-	-> NB: Higher order SFS can be estimated by simply supplying multiple .saf.idx files!!
+	-> NB: Higher order SFS's can be estimated by simply supplying multiple .saf.idx files!!
-	-> NB: Program uses accelerated EM, to use standard EM supply -m 0
+	-> NB: Program uses accelerated EM, to use standard EM supply -m 0 -> Other subfunctions saf2theta, cat, check

 ```

 This command will estimate the SFS for each population: